The $RO(C_4)$ integral homology of a point: Introduction

 Section \ref{Framework} summarizes the theoretical framework of our computations.

 The last five sections include the proofs of our results and make up the bulk of this paper.
 The final one is an Appendix devoted to proving that the Gold relation generates all other relations.

-We plan to investigate the $C_8$ case, and whether $\underline \pi_{\bigstar}^{C_8}(H\underline{\Z})$ is generated by the Euler and orientation classes (in the same generalized sense) in a sequel.
-If true, it would raise the question whether this continues to happen for $G=C_{2^n}$, $n\ge 4$.
-We also aim to investigate the case of $\underline{\mathbb F_2}$ coefficients and any interesting Massey products that arise, now aided by our computer program.

-The computational aspects of equivariant homotopy theory have been much less explored than their nonequivariant counterparts, and that's partly due to the greater complexity of the algebra involved.
-This complexity is not just a technicality, as it's reflected in the answers retrieved by the calculations.
-By computerizing this algebra we can drastically expand the known calculations while reducing the human work required.
-Currently, our computer program can do the $G=C_{p^n}$ case but in the future we expect to extend this to arbitrary finite abelian groups and possibly to certain nonabelian groups.
-The source code is publicly available \href{https://github.com/NickG-Math/Mackey.git}{here}, where the interested reader can not only inspect it, but also contribute to its improvement and expansion, which we highly encourage.
+By computerizing the complicated algebra involved in these computations, we can drastically expand the known calculations while reducing the human work required.
+Currently, our computer program can do the $G=C_{p^n}$ case but in the future we expect to extend this to arbitrary finite abelian groups and certain nonabelian groups with known representation rings.
+The source code is publicly available \href{https://github.com/NickG-Math/Mackey}{here}, where the interested reader can not only inspect it, but also contribute to its improvement and expansion, which we highly encourage.